-TTBH has 4 Mobile Crisis Outreach Teams (MCOT) delivering community-based crisis services throughout the Rio Grande Valley.
+• TTBH has 4 Mobile Crisis Outreach Teams (MCOT) delivering community-based crisis services throughout the Rio Grande Valley.
 One team operating out of each of the primary outpatient clinic sites in Edinburg, Weslaco, Harlingen, and Brownville.
 Each MCOT provides prompt face-to-face crisis screening, assessment, intervention and follow-up, and relapse prevention services to individuals in their communities 24 hours a day, 7 days a week.
 Each MCOT includes credentialed and specially trained staff to deliver comprehensive community-based crisis services around the clock, and each works closely with local law enforcement and hospitals to ensure the safety of both the individuals served and TTBH staff during crisis interventions.
 MCOT staff are also available at each clinic to provide office-based crisis services during business hours, Monday through Friday.
-A Mental Health Officer Taskforce member is available to assist each MCOT team in support of community-based crisis services should the need arise.
+A Mental Health Officer Taskforce (MHOT) member is available to assist each MCOT team in support of community-based crisis services should the need arise.
+MHOT will transport individuals to a treatment facility when an individual is to be involuntarily hospitalized.